Guide to Alabama’s Only Ski Resort

 It’s common for the ski area to be closed sporadically during the season when rain or warm temperatures pass through the area.

 Despite the challenges, being able to downhill ski in Alabama is a truly unique experience.
-It’s a great way to learn the basics then apply them elsewhere, or visit Cloudmont to simply enjoy the wonder of skiing in the deep south.
+It’s a great way to learn the basics and then apply them elsewhere, or visit Cloudmont to simply enjoy the wonder of skiing in the deep south.